-- 1. Proposals should demonstrate a high design quality that will contribute to the character of the Parish.
+- Proposals should demonstrate a high design quality that will contribute to the character of the CNP Area.
 In order to achieve this, development should demonstrate how it accords with the Design Codes in the Cossall Design Guidance and Codes 2022. - 2.
-Particular attention should be given to: - a) the use and treatment of formal building lines which are common within medium density development, especially in the area in the north of Cossall Parish, with development that is designed to provide access routes that connect to the surrounding area; - b) the use of treatment of informal buildings lines which are common in the historic core and Cossall Marsh with gardens provided front and rear; - maintaining a uniform roof line in the areas where a higher density more urban setting is appropriate; - d) providing a varied roofline in the historic core and other areas heavily influenced by the topography (where the land slopes down to the south, west and east of Cossall village) and the view to the open countryside; - e) ensuring the layout maximises opportunities to integrate new development with the existing settlement pattern; and - f) the use of materials that are sympathetic to the existing built fabric and reflect the colour palette of the surrounding focus areas as defined in the Cossall Design - All policies should be read in conjunction with policies in Broxtowe Borough Council's adopted Plan.
-No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies
+Particular attention should be given to: - a) the use and treatment of formal building lines which are common within medium density development, especially in the area in the north of the CNP Area, with development that is designed to provide access routes that connect to the surrounding area; - b) the use of treatment of informal buildings lines which are common in the historic core and Cossall Marsh with gardens provided front and rear; - c) maintaining a uniform roof line in the areas where a higher density more urban setting is appropriate; - d) providing a varied roofline in the historic core and other areas heavily influenced by the topography (where the land slopes down to the south, west and east of Cossall village) and the view to the open countryside; - e) ensuring the layout maximises opportunities to integrate new development with the existing settlement pattern; and - f) the use of materials that are sympathetic to the existing built fabric and reflect the colour palette of the surrounding focus areas as defined in the Cossall Design Guidance and Codes 2022 section 3. - 3.
+Developments adjoining public open spaces should, where practicable, arrange main building facades and entrances to face the open space.